 - Personal calls should not be made or received during lesson times, or in public areas where students are within earshot.
 The staff room or a departmental office is an appropriate location for making and receiving such calls.
-Such calls should be kept to a minimum and should be of an emergency status only. - The School does allow staff to access their work email account on their personal device if they so wish.
+Such calls should be kept to a minimum and should be of an emergency status only. - The School does allow staff to access their Office 365 account on their personal device if they so wish.
 There is no requirement for staff to access their emails from home or on personal devices.
 Staff should be aware that in the event of a disciplinary incident, or safeguarding concern, regarding the use of the mobile phone, school issued iPad or other device (including email, apps or other such content), if School data is accessed from a personal device, that device may need to be surrendered as part of any investigation.
-It is therefore a personal device. - Staff should also consider the extent of the personal data that they are able to access on a personal device through the various apps available to them.
+It is therefore a personal choice as to whether or not to access School email or other data using a personal device. - Staff should also consider the extent of the personal data that they are able to access on a personal device through the various apps available to them.
 Security for this data is the responsibility of the user, and all due care should be taken to adequately secure the device(s).
-Any potential suspected breach of security should be reported immediately to the IT Network Manager and the Data Protection Officer (Andrew Golding) - Staff should not give out personal mobile numbers to students, or parents/carers/guardians.
+Any potential suspected breach of security should be reported immediately to the IT Services and Support Manager and the Data Protection Officer (Andrew Golding) - Staff should not give out personal mobile numbers to students, or parents/carers/guardians.
 Mobile phones provided by the School should be used for school trips. - It is the responsibility of all members of staff to be vigilant and report any concerns to the Designated Safeguarding Lead or the Headmaster.